 Ah, Vitamin D. That sunshine goodness we love in the summertime.
 But those rays hitting your skin are doing more than giving you a tan.
 The sun is actually helping your body create its own vitamin D, which is essential for your health.

-But you’ve probably noticed the sun isn’t always shining (or basically never shines 6 months out of the year).
+But you’ve probably noticed the sun isn’t always shining (or hardly ever shines 6 months out of the year).
 This makes vitamin D deficiency a reality for a lot of peeps.

 Here’s what getting a good dose of the D naturally or via a supplement, can do for you.